zackforbing/ruby-submissions/1605/module_4_assignments/ideabox2.0/karina-gonzalez/karina.md

 ### JavaScript Style

 * **8 points** - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
-* **5 points** - Your application has some duplication and minor bugs.
-Developer can speak to most choices made in the code and knows what every line is doing.
-* **3 points** - Your application has a significant amount of duplication and one or more major bugs.
-Developer cannot speak to most choices and does not know what every line of code is doing.
-* **1 point** - Your client-side application does not function or the application does not make use of AJAX using jQuery for updating information on the client.
-Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.
-* **0 points** - There is little or no client-side code.
-Developer writes code that is difficult to understand.
-Application logic shows poor decomposition with too much logic mashed together.

 ### Workflow